ibm-cloud-docs/databases-for-postgresql/admin-logical-replication.md

 2. Your external (publisher) PostgreSQL needs to have an `admin` user, and that user needs to have privileges on the databases you would like replicate.
     ```bash
         postgres=> CREATE ROLE admin WITH REPLICATION LOGIN PASSWORD 'my_password';
-        postgres=> GRANT ALL PRIVILEGES ON DATABASE example-database TO admin;
+        postgres=> GRANT ALL PRIVILEGES ON DATABASE exampledb TO admin;
         postgres=> GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO admin;
     ```
 3. The PostgreSQL you are replicating from needs to have TLS/SSL enabled.